harmsm/scientific-computing/source/remote.rst

 + *Please mute your microphone unless you are speaking*
 + We will make liberal use of breakout rooms during class.
 Be prepared to work in assigned pairs and small groups during class.
-+ If you have questions and comments during class, please post them in the :code:`#in_class` slack channel.
++ If you have questions and comments during class you can:

+    * `Raise your blue hand <https://support.zoom.us/hc/en-us/articles/205566129-Raise-Hand-In-Webinar>`_
+    * Post your question in the :code:`#in_class` slack channel.
 The TAs and I will monitor this channel.
 Depending on the situation, we may start a class discussion, join you in your breakout room or start a DM chat.
+This channel will be posted after class, so it will be a handy record of things that were confusing and clarified.

 Material
 --------